The 21 Best Atlanta Breweries For Beer Snobs

 Be the first to get expert restaurant recommendations for every situation right in your inbox.

 Hippin’ Hops Brewery & Oyster Bar

 Hippin’ Hops is the first Black-owned brick-and-mortar brewery in the entire state of Georgia.
-Located in the former Eastlake Pharmacy in hipster-driven East Atlanta Village, this spot produces solid brews with smile-producing names like the Baby Mama Drama and Oops Upside Yo Head IPAs.
-Plus ,“frozen beers” such as the Coco Crazy strawberry pina colada and the So Peachy sour fearlessly push the envelope.
+Located in the former Eastlake Pharmacy in the eclectic East Atlanta Village, this spot produces solid brews with smile-producing names like the Baby Mama Drama and Oops Upside Yo Head IPAs.
+Plus, “frozen beers” such as the Coco Crazy strawberry pina colada and the So Peachy sour fearlessly push the envelope.
 The brewery is always festive with live DJs, an adjacent beer garden and New Orleans-themed food staples, including authentic po’boys, gator bites, and a fresh oyster bar.
 There's also a second location ten minutes away in neighboring East Lake.

 photo credit: Andrew Thomas Lee

 This experimental brewery with lots of limited-edition brews is located in Grant Park’s historic Atlanta Dairies complex, across the street from the BeltLine.
 Thanks to their heralded in-house brewer, virtually everything pouring inside this stunning bi-level facility has been world-class status since the doors first opened in 2020.
 The vast greenspace is shared with other businesses, including the new concert venue, The Eastern—perfect when you’re in the mood to sit with your friends and fam and throw a few down alfresco.